metauni/metauni.github.io/posts/instructions/video.md

 * Running out of disk space (solution: *be rigorous about uploading old seminars to Dropbox or external storage well before new recording dates*).
 * Failing to capture system audio (solution: *double check after system upgrades or Camtasia upgrades, as the system audio plugins may stop working*).

-Some notes:
+Some other remarks:

+* YouTube is likely to be one of the principal ways that people discover your seminar.
+Therefore, you should make sure to put links to relevant webpages in the description of every one of your videos.
+Note that *Google search loves to recommend YouTube videos* so you might be surprised at the upside to putting a bit more effort into descriptions in your videos (Google also generates transcripts with ML and Google search seems to hook into those transcripts).

 * It's better to process videos as soon as possible after recording, because you will want to fill in detailed descriptions while your memory of the seminar is fresh. **Use good thumbnails**.

-* Take pictures to post in Discord

-* YouTube as principal funnel

-* Our videos all link to metauni itself, and the webpage for the particular seminar.
-YouTube and Google Search (which prioritises YouTube videos to a degree you may underestimate) will be one of the principal ways in which you attract people to your seminars, make sure it is easy for people to find you once they notice your video.
+You probably want to be taking screenshots during the seminar itself in order to generate those thumbnails.

+* It's a good idea to take a few screenshots during every seminar, to post to social media or into your community Discord.